Care at Mayo Clinic for jaw tumors and cysts

 Your Mayo Clinic care team

-In addition, when needed, Mayo offers supportive care from professionals such as dietitians, speech therapists, swallowing therapists, physical therapists, and specialists who make artificial replacements for missing teeth or other damaged natural structures in the mouth (prosthodontists).
+In addition, when needed, Mayo offers supportive care from professionals such as dietitians, speech-language pathologists, physical therapists, and specialists who make artificial replacements for missing teeth or other damaged natural structures in the mouth (prosthodontists).

-In some cases, experts in otorhinolaryngology (ENT)/head and neck surgery, available at Mayo Clinic's campus in Arizona, Florida and Minnesota, may perform the surgery.
+In some cases, experts in otolaryngology (ENT)/head and neck surgery, available at Mayo Clinic's campus in Arizona, Florida and Minnesota, may perform the surgery.

 Advanced diagnosis and treatment

-The Division of Oral and Maxillofacial Surgery at Mayo Clinic in Minnesota includes a full range of diagnostic, outpatient and inpatient services.
+The Division of Oral and Maxillofacial Surgery (OMS) at Mayo Clinic in Minnesota includes a full range of diagnostic, outpatient and inpatient services.
 Mayo Clinic patients have access to the latest imaging and diagnostic tools available.
-An oral and maxillofacial surgeon will usually oversee your care at Mayo.
+An OMS surgeon will usually oversee your care at Mayo.

 A pathologist examines the removed tissue during surgery and reports a diagnosis during the procedure so that the surgeon can act on this information immediately.